 Bats need just a quarter-inch gap to invade your property, and once inside, the colony grows.
-That’s when you notice bats flying in and out, droppings, and stray bats finding its way into your living space.
+That’s when you start noticing bats flying in and out, droppings, and stray bats finding their way into your living space.

 Bat removal needs extensive training and experience, which is where we can help with just a phone call.

-It’s time to call your local pest company if you notice bats flying in and out.
-We use only the safest bad removal methods to eliminate these nuisance animals from your property.
+It’s time to call your local pest company if you notice these creatures flying in and out.
+We use only the safest bat removal methods to eliminate these nuisance animals from your property.